sudhirparmar/dotnet-interview-questions-answers/README.md

 what is Dependency injection ? type of lifespan what is garbage collecter ? when it execute filters in dotnet core

+angular
+how to pass data from parent to child or child to parent? event emitter difference between subject behaviour vs subject intercepted observable how to consume webapi in angular route guard